 Not only does the rule of 72 help you determine how to invest your money, but it also determines what will happen to your debt.
 Before you make any investments or take on additional debt, the rule of 72 can help you decide whether you’re making the best decision with your money.
 Understanding this rule could help you avoid putting yourself further into debt.
 It also helps to explain why even though you’ve never missed a payment and consistently make ends meet, you never get off the hamster wheel of debt.

 At GetMeDebtFree, we have seen firsthand how the rule of 72 is used against the consumer to keep them in debt.
-If you are tired of the hamster wheel life, we just might be able to help.
-With our years of industry knowledge and client experience, we have searched out who we believe to be the best companies in Canada to help Canadians deal with their debt.
-If the company does not pass our gold standard test, then we will not recommend their services.
+If you are tired of the hamster wheel life of debt, we just might be able to help.
+With our years of industry knowledge and client experience, we have had the fortunate opportunity of seeing many families and individuals pass through to much brighter financial days.

 Everyone’s reason for being in debt is different.
 Don’t be the victim of a shark looking to soak you with a less-than-ideal solution.
 Contact us today as we have already navigated the shark-infested waters so that you don’t have to.